Sk3pz/frame_os/README.md

 1.) install some dependencies for bootimage and this OS with `rustup component add llvm-tools-preview`

-2.) install bootimage with `cargo install bootimage`
+2.) install bootimage with `cargo install bootimage` (must be run outside of the project directory or before the project is cloned / downloaded, otherwise the target won't be found)

 3.)
 Use the latest Rust Nightly target, and run `cargo build`. `cargo run` will also work.